 In Cotton Mather’s Biblical commentary Biblia Americana Mather spends considerable time discussing the issues raised by science especially geology with respect to the Mosaic account of Genesis.
 I have mentioned before that Mather does a great service in his commentary by reviewing massive amounts of literature from the late 1600s and early 1700s giving us a valuable glimpse into the challenges that confronted Biblical literalists of that day (I don’t’ think that a literalist of that day is the same as a literalist of today but that is a topic for another time).
 In particular I was interested in Mather’s elaboration and critique of Burnet’s 1681 book, Telluris Theoria Sacra (Sacred Theory of the Earth) which is a theory of the earth focused on the Noahic flood and effects and finds a basis of those events in natural causes.
-Providentially as I was typing the quotes from Sir Isaac Newton below when I received notice of a post on Genesis and Geology which provides exactly the background that is needed for these quotes.
+Providentially as I was typing the quotes from Sir Isaac Newton below when I received notice of a post on Genesis and Geology (update: now defunct unfortunately) which provides exactly the background that is needed for these quotes.
 I highly recommend the post there.
 The most important point that Phil makes that really resonates with me is something that has struck me many times as I have read the literature of the 1600s is:

 “But Mortenson’s [read Young Earth Creationists here] arguments also seem to imply that once upon a time Christians studied nature through the lens of an uncompromising scriptural worldview, with the Bible in one hand and their scientific instruments in the other.
 One point I am trying to make is that such a golden age of heroic Biblicism never existed.”